JH-Byun/PX4-Autopilot/README.md

 # PX4 Drone Autopilot (JH modified)
-Attitude target from the controller is transformed into the body torque input.
+* Attitude target from the controller is transformed into the body torque input.
+* Publishing rates of the position & attitude information are also modified.

 ## Original PX4 Drone Autopilot